Ingobernable/OkuPanel/okupanel/README.txt

 * On the "boot" partition of the MicroSD card, edit `fullpageos-network.txt` and put your network settings.
 * Edit `fullpageos.txt` and leave only your OkuPanel's fullscreen URL.
-* Edit `fullpageos-home.txt` and leave only your OkuPanel's fullscreen URL there again.
+* Edit `fullpagedashboard.txt` and leave only your OkuPanel's fullscreen URL there again.

 * Eject the MicroSD card, insert it into your Pi, plug the Pi to a screen, and boot it.